rbisdorff/Digraph3/docSphinx/tutorial.rst

      Bipolar-valued equivalalence : +0.147
      Epistemic determination      :  0.230

 Indeed, the extended *Kendall* tau index of +0.638 leads to a bipolar-valued *relational equivalence* characteristics of +0.147, i.e. a *majority* of 57.35% of the criteria significance supports the relational equivalence between the given outranking digraphs *g* or *gcd*  and the corresponding *NetFlows* ranking.
-This lower correlation of the *Copeland* ranking appears to be due essentially to its *weakness* and our subsequent *artirary* lexicographic resolution of the ties given by the *Copeland* scores (see :numref:`weakRankingDrawing`).
+This lesser ranking performance of the *Copeland* rule stems in this example essentially from the *weakness* of the actual ranking result and our subsequent *arbitrary* lexicographic resolution of the many ties given by the *Copeland* scores (see :numref:`weakRankingDrawing`).

 To appreciate now the absolute quality of both the *Copeland* and the *NetFlows* rankings, it is useful to consider *Kemeny*'s and *Slater*'s **optimal** ranking rules.